Prostate Cancer Treatment Guide

 Chemotherapy Drugs

-Etoposide is a chemotherapy drug used in the treatment of prostate cancer that can be taken orally or by infusion.
+Etoposide (VP-16) is a chemotherapy drug used in the treatment of prostate cancer that can be taken orally or by infusion.
 When taken orally, etoposide comes in a liquid-filled capsule.
 Patients should speak with their doctors about when they should take etoposide and what food or behaviors they may want to avoid.
-When taken by infusion, the etoposide is diluted in to a solution and given as a slow drip.
+When taken by infusion, etoposide is diluted into a solution and given as a slow drip.

-Drugs from the taxane group used to treat prostate cancer are paclitaxel and docetaxel.
+Drugs from the taxane group used to treat prostate cancer are paclitaxel (Taxol) and docetaxel (Taxotere).
 Taxanes work by locking the microtubules that make up the cells cytoskeleton into place, so the cell dies when it tries to divide.
 Paclitaxel is administered as an infusion drip through a cannula.
-Docetaxel is administered by injections either every three hours, every week, or every three weeks depending on the doctor’s prescriptions.
+Docetaxel is administered by injections every three hours, every week, or every three weeks, depending on the doctor's prescriptions.

 Coping with Prostate Cancer Are You at Risk for Prostate Cancer?
 Prostate Cancer News Glossary